The platform that

 4-week pilot.
 Your task type, your benchmark.
 No commitment after.

-Every preference ranking you produce tells a model which answer is more helpful, more honest, more safe.
+Every preference ranking tells a model which answer is more helpful, more honest, more safe.
 Every annotation teaches it what a stop sign looks like in fog, what a tumour looks like on a scan, what a dangerous instruction looks like in plain language.
-This isn't support work.
-It's the foundational layer of how AI learns.
+The training signal is human judgment, made explicit.

 Human judgment